-- A10.
-Within three months of: - (a) the submission of an incident report under Condition A17; - (b) the submission of an Independent Audit under Condition C4 or C6; - (c) the approval of any modification of the conditions of this consent; or - (d) the issue of a direction of the Planning Secretary under Condition A2 which requires a review, the strategies, plans and programs required under this consent must be reviewed, and the Planning Secretary must be notified in writing that a review is being carried out.
+- A12.
+Within three months of: - (a) the submission of an incident report under Condition A17; - (b) the submission of an Independent Audit under Condition C4 or C6; - (c) the approval of any modification of the conditions of this consent; or the strategies, plans and programs required under this consent must be reviewed, and the Planning Secretary must be notified in writing that a review is being carried out.